 Stroll around Myriad Botanical Gardens (301 W Reno Ave) and enjoy the Crystal Bridge Conservatory, ornamental gardens, a children’s garden, playground, water features including splash fountains, streams and a lake and more.

 Oklahoma City Museum of Art (415 Couch Dr) now offers a Museum Playdates, a program for parents with kids ages 2 – 4.
-Enjoy guided tours of museum exhibits and special activities gear toward young visitors.
+Enjoy guided tours of museum exhibits and special activities gear toward young visitors. (temporarily suspended)

 Goldfish Swim School’s Family Swim Time (10 NW 146th St, Edmond) is a great way to have fun in the water.
 Enjoy some play time in their shiver-free indoor pool.